PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment

 \paragraph{Tackling Coordinate Frame Ambiguity.} Because our training set $\mathcal{T}$ is constructed by SfM reconstructions~\cite{schoenberger2016sfm}, the training poses $\{\hat{g}_j\}_{j=1}^S$ are defined up to an arbitrary scene-specific similarity transformation.
-To prevent overfitting to the scene-specific training coordinate frames, we canonicalize the input before passing to the denoiser: we normalize the extrinsics $g_j = (\hat{g}^1_j, ... \hat{g}^N_j)$, as relative camera poses to a randomly selected pivot camera $\hat{g}_j^\star$.
+To prevent overfitting to the scene-specific training coordinate frames, we canonicalize the input before passing to the denoiser: we normalize the extrinsics $g_j = (\hat{g}^1_j, ... \hat{g}^N_j)$ as relative camera poses to a randomly selected pivot camera $\hat{g}_j^\star$.
+We inform the denoiser about the pivot camera by appending a binary flag $p_\text{pivot}^i \in \{0, 1\}$ to the image features $\psi(I^i)$ (\cref{eq:denoiser_transformer}).
 Furthermore, in order to canonicalize the scale, we divide the input camera translations by the median of the norms of the pivot-normalized translations.

-Additionally, we inform the denoiser about the pivot camera by appending a binary flag $p_\text{pivot}^i \in \{0, 1\}$ to the image features $\psi(I^i)$ (\cref{eq:denoiser_transformer}).